-In addition to reflecting on identity, this webinar asks you to consider links between professional identity and the implications of professional ethics on your practice.
+In addition to reflecting on identity, this webcast asks you to consider links between professional identity and the implications of professional ethics on your practice.

 During this course, educators will focus on: